Toloka/docs/en/guide/concepts/api-token.md

 # Generating API keys

 After you login to the platform using [social authorization](access.md#social-auth) or [single sign-on](../sso/authentication.md) (SSO) authentication method, you can generate new keys.
 You can use them for API requests or for the integration applications.
-The previously generated keys will continue to work, but will be deprecated with time.
+We recommend that you generate new keys as the previously generated tokens will be deprecated with time.

 {% note info %}